fangsitang/Trading-Algo-Random-Forest/README.md

-Extra : To learn how we leverage machine learning, technical analysis and macroeconomic data, please refer the document below 👇
+Extra : For more details on how we leverage machine learning, technical analysis and macroeconomic data, please refer the document below 👇

 📄 [Fund Facts](https://github.com/fangsitang/Trading-Algo-Random-Forest/blob/bf3ad9d70a75e0b76c86fb454aa724c2de76731c/Rapport_ML_Trend-Following.pdf)

 In essence,

 * We compute 8 key technical indicators to inform our two machine learning models.
 One is a Ridge regression, used to forecast monthly returns.
 The other is a Random Forest, used to predict upward movement probabilities.

 * These predictions are then converted into z-scores used to rank individual assets.
 Assets with a higher probability of moving upwards will have a higher z-score rank, and thus a larger allocation.

 * The final weights are adjusted based on the prevailing macroeconomic regime, which are identified through K-means clustering.
 Each regime is associated with a fixed asset class allocation.